I hope this may offer some inspiration……

 It is important too, for obvious reasons, that there is no wind.
-The longer the flower stem, the more they are susceptible of movement.
+The longer the flower stem, the more susceptible they are to movement.

 The manner in which you photograph flowers is virtually limitless and from whatever angle and/or viewpoint you choose.

-From a mouse’s eye view, looking up the stems to an interest sky, to a bird’s eye view, looking down to the patterns they produce within the landscape.
+From a mouse’s eye view, looking up the stems to an interesting sky, to a bird’s eye view, looking down to the patterns they produce within the landscape.
 Or, to an ant’s eye view, (Macro photography) from a petal looking back at the stamens and deep down the throat of the flower.

-Composition is also up to your imagination.
+'Composition' is also up to your imagination.
 It all depends on how you wish to portray your subject.

 I said earlier that photographing flowers can be challenging, but also a very rewarding and addictive experience.

-Wildflowers:If you are shooting wild flora for a photo competition, part of the competition rules probably state, they cannot include any cultivated or hybrid plants, only those which are growing in the wild and/or indigenous to a certain region.
+If you are shooting wild flora for a photo competition, part of the competition rules may state that your subject/s cannot include any cultivated or hybrid plants, only those which are growing in the wild and/or indigenous to a certain region.

-It pays to thoroughly check the competition guidelines.
-Pretty much the same attention applies to wildflowers, but this is a little different to shooting in your own garden.
-You may have to drive for miles till you get to where your subjects are.
-And then, there could also be quite a bit of trekking involved, so you have to go prepared.
+The shooting of wildflowers is pretty much the same as shooting flowers in your own garden.
+However, it is worth considering that you may have to drive for miles until you get to where your subjects are and there could also be quite a bit of trekking involved, so you need to go well prepared.

 1. Camera and bag/backpack, usual lens and/or Macro, any other close-up gear, filters.
 You do not need a polarizer to shoot flowers.
 As mentioned above.